 Each spring, UVA Wise hosts the annual Spring Scholarship Luncheon where students meet their scholarship donors, enjoy conversations over a delicious meal, and celebrate the impact of scholarships.
-Due to the COVID-19 pandemic, we are unable to host the luncheon and instead have created a video series celebrating our scholarship donors and sharing a few student, faculty, and staff stories about the impact that scholarships make at UVA Wise.

-UVA Wise is pleased to announce the 2021 Tice Total Achievement Awards.
+UVA Wise is pleased to announce the 2022 Tice Total Achievement Awards.
 The awards are presented to students who honor and encourage family values, community service, cooperation, creativity and scholarship.
 Students displaying these qualities are nominated by College faculty and staff members and selected by the Tice Award Committee.
 The award is made possible through a generous endowment created by Dr. Frederick Gordon Tice, a 1939 alumnus of the University of Virginia.

 Tice Total Achievement Recipients